Jawando wins Democratic primary for Montgomery Co. executive after Friedson concedes race

 However, Jawando also said, “157 days from today, I will get sworn in on Dec.
 1, and we’re going to need to make sure that we hit the ground running.”

-When asked to name his three priorities, Jawando said schools, “that’s why people come here, it’s a big return on investment.”
+When asked to name his three priorities, Jawando said schools: “That’s why people come here; it’s a big return on investment.”

-He also said he’d address housing.
+He also said he would address housing.

-And finally he said he’d prioritize “growing our economy from the bottom up, middle out.”
+Lastly, he said he’d prioritize “growing our economy from the bottom up, middle out.”

 Get breaking news and daily headlines delivered to your email inbox by signing up here.